 1 1/2 to 2 tablespoons freshly squeezed lemon juice

 Bring a large pot of water to a boil for the pasta.

-Combine 3 tablespoons of the olive oil, onions, garlic, artichokes, and half of the salt in a large straight-sided skillet.
+Combine 3 tablespoons of the olive oil, with the onions, garlic, artichoke hearts, and 1/2 teaspoon of the salt in a large straight-sided skillet.
 Cover and sauté over moderate heat, stirring often, until the artichokes are tender, about 15 minutes.
 Taste and add more salt if necessary.
 If the mixture seems dry, add up to 3 more tablespoons olive oil.

-Add the lemon juice and butter, and toss to combine.
+Add the butter and lemon juice, and toss to combine.
 If the mixture seems dry, add the cooking water, a few tablespoons at a time, until you have a nice, moist consistency.
-Serve right away sprinkled with Parmigiano-Reggiano.
+Serve right away sprinkled with Parmigiano-Reggiano cheese.

 Peeling and trimming an artichoke isn't hard, but takes a few steps of cleaning, trimming, and removing the leaves to get to the hearts in the middle, the part you want for this recipe.
 You don't want to eat the leaves.

 If you want to do the prep work once to make this dish twice, buy extra artichokes and freeze the extra cooked hearts to use in a future recipe.

 How to Store and Freeze Penne Pasta With Fresh Artichokes

 This recipe will keep in the refrigerator in an airtight covered container for 3 to 5 days.
 Simply reheat in the microwave or on the stovetop in a pan over medium-low heat until completely hot.
 You can freeze leftovers if you like for a couple of months in an airtight container.
 Reheat in the microwave or in a sauce pan with a little butter.